sudosoph/docs/content/getting-started/_index.md

 ### Signing up

-The Section sign up process is currently hidden from the general public.
-We believe that by engaging our Customer Reliability Engineers directly, you'll have a better experience with the product and achieve better outcomes.

-Please email us on the contact form and an engineer will reach out to you directly: https://www.section.io/contact-us/
+Please contact us and a Section engineer will reach out to you directly: https://www.section.io/contact-us/

 {{% notice note %}}
 We do not subscribe you to any email lists and guarantee a direct interaction with an engineer who will understand the problem you are looking to solve.
 {{% /notice %}}

+By engaging Section's Customer Reliability Engineers, you'll have a great experience getting set up on Section's Edge Compute Platform and quickly achieve the outcomes you are seeking.

 ### General topic guides